 Setting up the Docker Repository on a New Host Machine

 Note that the following steps depend on the operating system (OS).
-Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Hub container deployment and installation on a CentOS / Docker CE platform.
+Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Black Duck container deployment and installation on a CentOS / Docker CE platform.

 Step 1: To begin setting up Docker, install the required packages and set up the stable repository.